 The City of Ames has implemented a program to properly dispose of all fat, oil and grease.
 In order to comply with this program, employees must NOT dispose of foods containing fat/oil/grease down the garbage disposal.
 FOG is NEVER to be poured directly down the drain.
 FOG foods must be placed directly into the trash and liquids into the proper leak-proof containers.
-Any pots/pans or equipment used in production must have the grease wiped from the surface prior to washing.
+Any pots/pans or equipment used in production must have the residual grease wiped from the surface prior to washing.
+For example, wiping or scraping the bacon grease from sheet trays and discarding the grease to the trash or a bucket (as per facility procedure) prior to washing the sheet tray - NOT letting the grease enter sink or floor drain systems.
 See your manager with questions.